nayana1729/readmatch/README.md

 # readmatch 💗

-**a dating app, but for readers !**
+**A dating app, but for readers!**

-this is a django-based project that matches you with readers who are most compatible with you. all you have to do is upload your goodreads data, complete a short quiz, and click the match button !
+This is a Django-based project that matches you with readers who are most compatible with you by using Goodreads data and quiz responses.
+This is done by analyzing your reading history, genre preferences, and recency weightage to pair you accurately.

-find a book buddy for life !!
+## Features:

-## features:
+- Upload Goodreads data and import books
-- upload goodreads data and import books
+- Users are matched based on genre preferences and reading patterns
-- users are matched based on genre preferences and reading patterns
+- Shuffle feature allows you to find another match
-- if you are unhappy with your match, click shuffle and easily find a better reading buddy
+- The matching algorithm uses cosine similarity and gives more weight to recently read books
-- the matching algorithm uses cosine similarity and weighs recently read books higher
+- Django backend with user login, data import endpoints, and match generation logic

-## how to use:
+## How to Run:
 ```bash
 git clone https://github.com/nayana1729/readmatch.git
 cd readmatch/readmatch-backend